danimal141/learning-graphql-ts/README.md

 $ docker-compose up

 // run all
-$ yarn dev // Then you can open http://localhost:4000/playground
+$ yarn dev // Then you can open `http://localhost:4000/playground` and `server/schema.gql` would be automatically generated
 ```